-Personal information is stored in our database and archived for a period we determine is necessary for compliance with laws and efficient record keeping.
-At present this is a minimum of 7 years.
+Personal information is stored in our database and archived for a period we determine is necessary for compliance with our contractual obligations to our clients, laws, and efficient record keeping.
 No personal information is stored or processed or transported outside Australia.

 7. Access to personal information

-Under the APP, we are obligated to allow individual access to the personal information we hold about that individual.
+Under APP 12, we are obligated to allow an individual access to the personal information we hold about that individual.
 The individual may request such access to be provided personally to that individual by contacting us using the contact details specified in section 9 below.
-In such cases, we may charge the individual a non-excessive fee for giving the access.
+In such cases we may charge the individual a reasonable fee for such access.

-An individual may also authorise a representative to access their personal information.
-Where appropriate we may enter into arrangements that expedite this process by enabling an individual to authorise an entity that needs to access certain personal information to seek that information directly from us, where they are authorised to do so.
+An individual may also authorise an intermediary to access their personal information.
+Under APP 6 we will access and process an individual's personal information with their consent.
+We may enter into arrangements to expedite this process by enabling an individual to authorise an entity, which needs to access certain personal information to seek that information directly from us, where they are authorised to do so.
 In such cases, we rely on, and contractually bind, those entities to have the relevant individual’s authority to access their personal information.
-In such cases, we may charge a fee to the entity or the authorised representative that requests such authorised access.
+In such cases we may charge a fee to the entity or the authorised intermediary that requests such authorised access.

 8. Changes to this policy